Table of Contents

 The median nerve originates from C5 to T1 nerve roots and emerges from the medial and lateral cords of the brachial plexus.
 It is the only nerve that passes through the carpal tunnel of the wrist.

 The median nerve innervates all the flexors in the forearm except the flexor carpi ulnaris and the ulnar portion of the flexor digitorum profundus.
-In the hand, the nerve supplies the lumbricales I and II, abductor pollicis brevis, opponens pollicis, and the superficial head of the flexor pollicis brevis.
+In the hand, the nerve supplies the lumbricales 1 and 2, abductor pollicis brevis, opponens pollicis, and the superficial head of the flexor pollicis brevis.
 It provides cutaneous innervation for the palmar surface of the hand, thumb, index, and middle fingers.

 The causes of the median nerve lesion are diverse, depending on the lesion location: